Master Your Craft Book Review

 Picasso: Etude pour un torse, 1892

 Something that I really enjoyed about this book was it's very positive approach to difficulties creatives face.
 Some of these issues are creators block, fear of copying other's work, and pushing your limits.
 Chiu's voice is not the only one sharing these positive perspectives on a craft practice.
-There are interview excerpts throughout the entire text from artisans such as Jane Dunnewold (surface design artist), Mea Rhee (potter), Tim McCreight (jeweler), and many others.
+There are interview excerpts throughout the entire text from artisans such as: Jane Dunnewold (surface design artist), Mea Rhee (potter), Tim McCreight (jeweler), and many others.

 It was so nice to see a craft book that was dominated primarily by textile artisans.
 Many creative books about craft business and craft theory in the past have focused on ceramics, wood, jewelry, and glass leaving textiles pretty low on the proverbial totem pole.
 It was so refreshing to see the number of textile artisans out number the other crafts.
 It makes me feel better represented in my craft community and that what I make will make a difference in the grand scheme of the craft theory world.